 Since the eastern wild turkey ranges the farthest north, individuals can also grow to be among the largest of any of the subspecies.
 The adult male, called a gobbler or tom, may measure up to 4 feet tall at maturity and weigh more than 20 pounds.
 Its upper tail coverts, which cover the base of the long tail feathers, are tipped with chestnut brown and tail tips with dark buff or chocolate brown.
 In contrast, the breast feathers are tipped in black.
 Other body feathers are characterized by rich, metallic, copper\bronze iridescence.
-The primary wing feathers have white and black bars that side of the back when the wings are folded on the back.

-A mature female, called a hen, may be nearly as tall but is

-usually lighter, weighing between 8 and 12 pounds.
-Females
+The primary wing feathers have white and black bars that extend from the outer edge of each all the way to the shaft.
+Secondary wing feathers have prominent white bars and are edged in white, producing a whitish triangular area on each side of the back when the wings are folded on the back.
+A mature female, called a hen, may be nearly as tall but is usually lighter, weighing between 8 and 12 pounds.

-are similar in color to the males but more brown, and the metallic reflections are less brilliant.
+Females are similar in color to the males but more brown, and the metallic reflections are less brilliant.
 Feathers of the hen's breast, flanks, and sides are tipped with brown rather than the black and white tips of the male.
 The head of the female is considered feather covered with smaller, dark feathers extending up from the back of the neck.
 Females lack the caruncles or fleshy protuberances of skin at the base of the front of the neck that are bright red on the male.
 Beards and spurs are generally considered secondary sex characteristics in males.
 Beards may be present on about 10 percent of the hens, however, they are thinner and shorter than those of adult males.

-Spurs on hens are uncommon but, when present, are usually

-rounded and poorly developed.
+Spurs on hens are uncommon but, when present, are usually rounded and poorly developed.

-The reproductive cycle for the eastern wild turkey usually

-begins in late February or early March in its southernmost

-ABOVE: The eastern wild

-turkey inhabits the eastern

-half of the United States.

-LEFT: The gobbler exhibits

-the characteristic red, white

-and blue head, the blacktipped breast feathers and

-copper/bronze iridescence.

-The eastern wild

-turkey is the most widely

-distributed, abundant,

-and hunted turkey subspecies of the 5 distinct

-subspecies found in the United States.
-It inhabits roughly

-the eastern half of the country.
-The eastern wild turkey is

-found in the hardwood, mixed, and pine forests from New

-England and southern Canada to northern Florida and west
+The reproductive cycle for the eastern wild turkey usually begins in late February or early March in its southernmost ABOVE: The eastern wild turkey inhabits the eastern half of the United States.
+The gobbler exhibits the characteristic red, white and blue head, the blacktipped breast feathers and copper/bronze iridescence.
+The eastern wild turkey is the most widely distributed, abundant, and hunted turkey subspecies of the 5 distinct subspecies found in the United States.
+It inhabits roughly the eastern half of the country.
+The eastern wild turkey is found in the hardwood, mixed, and pine forests from New England and southern Canada to northern Florida and west to Texas, Missouri, Iowa, and Minnesota.
+It has also been successfully transplanted in California, Oregon, and Washington, states outside its suspected original range.